Hi-Red Center: Events

-Other events not detailed below include Waseda University Event (November 22 1962), where the group painted the urinals of a lecture hall at Waseda University’s red, and Ropology (August 1963).
+Other events not detailed below include Waseda University Event (November 22, 1962), where the group painted the urinals of a lecture hall at Waseda University’s red, and Ropology (August 1963).

 Yamanote Line Incident (October 18, 1962)

 Staged on 18 October 1962, Natsuyuki and Takamatsu boarded a Yamanote loop line train heading counter-clockwise on its route, disrupting the normalcy of passenger's commutes through a series of performative actions.
 While this event was staged prior to the official formation of the group, it demonstrates the core ethos of their subsequent works from 1963 onwards.

 Nakanishi positioned himself in the centre of the train carriage, his face painted white and seemingly absorbed in a book.
 He carried Compact Objects or objets, transparent forms about the size and shape of an ostrich egg, with sundry or "junk" items such as wristwatches, bits of rope, sunglasses, bottle caps and human hair encased in resin.
 Nakanishi proceeded to lick his objects, also shining a flashlight upon onlooker’s faces to observe their reactions.
-Prior to boarding the carriage at Ueno Station, Takamatsu had unravelled his 3.5km long Point-string, knotted with similar domestic objects, on the station platform.
+Prior to boarding the carriage at Ueno Station, Takamatsu had unravelled his 3.5 km long Point-string, knotted with similar domestic objects, on the station platform.
 Later, he stood on the side of the carriage, reading a newspaper with holes in them.
 Other participants, such as Murata Kiichi, applied white face paint and brought additional objects, including rope, real eggs and a chicken foot.
 Murai Tokuji documented the happening with photography, depicting the puzzled expressions of commuters watching Nakanishi.
 Akasegawa was also present as a photographer.

 William Marotti characterizes this work as an intervention into quietness (or calmness), Nakanishi and Genpei situating the work in the wake of large-scale post-war upheavals (such as the 1960 Anpo US–Japan Security Treatyprotests).
 They saw the train systems as a "terrain of the everyday", using the individual bodies of the artists to demonstrate how these symbolic events have long-lasting effects on the citizen body, long after public political discourse and dissent wanes.
 Thus, this quietness or calmness is qualified on the level of public consciousness, rather than a literal silence or emptiness.
-The choice of staging the event on the Yamanote loop, one of the busiest commuter lines,demonstrates this prioritisation.
+The choice of staging the event on the Yamanote loop, one of the busiest commuter lines, demonstrates this prioritisation.
 Their choice of setting can also be attributed to the larger desire for “direct action” (chokusetsu kodo), in the wake of waning public protests post-Anpo.

 Mark Pendleton argues that this work, and its form of intervention into the everyday, has influenced the ethos of subsequent collectives in the 1970s, such as Video Earth Tokyo.
 The collective also situated their work in the Tokyo train system, installing a dining table and hosting a meal on a subway carriage in Shukutaku ressha/Video Picnic (1975).